 Assign input values with scenarios

-Scenarios are sets of values assigned to Start block inputs.
+Scenarios are sets of values assigned to Start or Schedule block inputs.
 You can define multiple scenarios with different values for inputs, and change between scenarios for different use cases.
 For example, scenarios are convenient when you’re testing flows that require the same inputs but different values for each test.
-They’re also useful when you want to use different input values for a beta or production deployment.
+You can also use datasets in your scenarios.

 Create a scenario